JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 We knew John liked books, but he never told us about a book fair.
 Nor did any of us knew that he took off for a few weeks to go to a book fair.
 I mean the guy simply disappeared from two of his jobs… To go to a book fair?
 Who does that?

-But apparently the cops accepted that story, it became his alibi and life went on.
+But apparently the cops accepted that alibi, John was no longer a a suspect and and life went on.

+***

 A few weeks later John’s ex-wife had moved back in with him.
 When I talked to her she repeated some variant of the same story: The guy was depressed and acted down all the time she was roommates with him so the fact he died like that doesn’t surprise me.